onetimesecret/site-policy/onetime-terms-of-service.md

 | [P. Miscellaneous](#p-miscellaneous) | Please see this section for legal details including our choice of law. |

 ### The onetimesecret.com Terms of Service
-Effective date: March 27, 2018
+Effective date: March 27, 2024

 ### A. Definitions
 **Short version:** *We use these basic terms throughout the agreement, and they have specific meanings.
 You should know what we mean when we use each of the terms.
 There's not going to be a test on it, but it's still useful information.*

-1. The “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Terms of Service” or the "Terms") and all other operating rules, policies (including the onetimesecret.com Privacy Statement, available at [onetimesecret.com/docs/privacy/](https://onetimesecret.com/site/privacy)) and procedures that we may publish from time to time on the Website.
+1. The "Agreement" refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the "Terms of Service" or the "Terms") and all other operating rules, policies (including the onetimesecret.com Privacy Statement, available at [onetimesecret.com/docs/privacy/](https://onetimesecret.com/site/privacy)) and procedures that we may publish from time to time on the Website.
-2. The “Service” refers to the applications, software, products, and services provided by onetimesecret.com.
+2. The "Service" refers to the applications, software, products, and services provided by onetimesecret.com.
-3. The “Website” refers to onetimesecret.com’s website located at [onetimesecret.com](https://onetimesecret.com/), and all content, services, and products provided by onetimesecret.com at or through the Website.
-It also refers to onetimesecret.com-owned subdomains of onetimesecret.com, such as [app.onetimesecret.com](https://app.onetimesecret.com/).
-These Terms also govern onetimesecret.com’s product websites, such as [onehostname.com](https://onehostname.com/).
+3. The "Website" refers to onetimesecret.com's website located at [onetimesecret.com](https://onetimesecret.com/), and all content, services, and products provided by onetimesecret.com at or through the Website.
+It also refers to onetimesecret.com-owned subdomains of onetimesecret.com, such as eu.onetimesecret.com and us.onetimesecret.com, which represent our European Union and United States data centers respectively.
+These Terms also govern onetimesecret.com's product websites, such as [onetime.co](https://onetime.co/) and [onetime.dev](https://onetime.dev/).
 Occasionally, websites owned by onetimesecret.com may provide different or additional terms of service.
 If those additional terms conflict with this Agreement, the more specific terms apply to the relevant page or service.
-4. “The User,” “You,” and “Your” refer to the individual person, company, or organization that has visited or is using the Website or Service; that accesses or uses any part of the account; or that directs the use of the account in the performance of its functions.
+4. "The User", "You", and "Your" refer to the individual person, company, or organization that has visited or is using the Website or Service; that accesses or uses any part of the account; or that directs the use of the account in the performance of its functions.
 A User must be at least 13 years of age.
-5. “onetimesecret.com,” “We,” and “Us” refer to onetimesecret.com, as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
+5. "onetimesecret.com", "We", and "Us" refer to onetimesecret.com, as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
-6. “Content” refers to content featured or displayed through the Website, including without limitation text, data, articles, images, photographs, graphics, software, applications, designs, features, and other materials that are available on the Website or otherwise available through the Service.
+6. "Content" refers to content featured or displayed through the Website, including without limitation text, data, articles, images, photographs, graphics, software, applications, designs, features, and other materials that are available on the Website or otherwise available through the Service.
 "Content" also includes Services.
-“User-Generated Content” is Content, written or otherwise, created or uploaded by our Users.
+"User-Generated Content" is Content, written or otherwise, created or uploaded by our Users.
 "Your Content" is Content that you create or own.

 ### B. Account Terms
 **Short version:** *A human must create your account; you must be 13 or over; you must provide a valid email address; and you may not have more than one trial account.
 You alone are responsible for your account and anything that happens while you are signed in to or using your account.
 You are responsible for keeping your account secure.*